ardhynugroho/nginx-nap/docs/source/install-docker.rst

 Docker Installation
 ====

-Docker will be used later to install NGINX Ingress Controller in the next step.
+Docker will be used to install NGINX Ingress Controller in the next step.

 .. note::
   This already installed for lab. hands-on session.
 You can skip this step.

 Login in *APP* node, change directory to ``setup``::

-  $ cd ~/setup
+  $ cd /home/ubuntu/setup

 Install Script
 ----